confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 ![hard](../img/microservice-hard.png){: class="centered-img" style="width: 90%"}

-A common way that you might implement this architecture is to feed event streams into Kafka, read them with a stream processing framework, and trigger side-effects whenever something of interest happens — like sending an email with [Twilio SendGrid](https://sendgrid.com/).
+A common way that you might implement this architecture is to feed event streams into {{ site.ak }}, read them with a stream processing framework, and trigger side-effects whenever something of interest happens — like sending an email with [Twilio SendGrid](https://sendgrid.com/).
 This works, but it's up to you to blend your stream processing, state, and side-effects logic in a maintainable way.
 Is there a better approach?

 Why ksqlDB?
 -----------